-ANNs were originally inspired by the search for ways to explain the functioning of the brain and to replicate its great computational powers (Anderson J.A.
-Anderson, E. Rosenfeld, (editors) Talking nets: An oral history of neural networks.
-Cambridge, MA USA: Bradford Books, 1998.
-This book provides an excellent context to early ANN research.
-This includes several references to the work of McCulloch&Pitss (eg W. McCulloch, W. Pitts, "A logical calculus of ideas immanent in nervous activity", 1943, reprinted in Neurocomputing.) and many other early researchers and how their thinking developed.).
+ANNs were originally inspired by the search for ways to explain the functioning of the brain and to replicate its great computational powers (Anderson and Rosenfeld [1]).
 The brain will likely remain a source of inspiration and a far-off golden standard for very advanced computational capabilities for quite some time to come, so it is not surprising to see ANN research consider ways to incorporate new concepts from genetics, even if this is somewhat speculative at the current time.